maYoui/ice/README.md

 # ice
 system for ice trading
-add some lines for test
+add some lines for testing.